Frequency Allocations in Remote Sensing (FARS) Technical Committee

 Working Group Chair: Roger Oliva

-Initiative between FARS-TC and IEEE Standards Association (SA) to develop IEEE Standards on the quality assessment of Earth Exploration-Satellite Services (EESS) frequency bands with respect to presence of RFI.
+Initiative between FARS-TC and IEEE Standards Association (SA) to develop IEEE Standards on the quality assessment of Earth Exploration-Satellite Services (EESS) frequency bands with respect to the presence of RFI.

 Its purpose is to define: